 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 The DRC has an equatorial and tropical climates making it hot and humid.
-The average temperature around 26 degrees in the low central basin and 18 degrees at altitudes of 1,500 metres.
+The average temperature in the mid-20’s in the low central basin and around 20 at altitudes of 1,500 metres.
 The best time to travel to the DRC is during dry season.

 Here is what to expect from the climate in DRC: